kenatiod/MUT/Understanding Machine Understanding.md

 (The appendices provide supplementary background information related to the evaluation of machine understanding, including insights from neuroscience A1, the state-of-the-art in large language models A2, existing AI benchmarks A3, and key debates in the philosophy of mind A4-A7.)

+### References for Chapter 2:

+Baldwin, D. A. (1995).
+Understanding the link between joint attention and language.
+In C. Moore & P. J. Dunham (Eds.), Joint attention: Its origins and role in development (pp. 131-158).
+Lawrence Erlbaum Associates, Inc.

+Barsalou, L. W. (2008).
+Grounded cognition.
+Annual Review of Psychology, 59, 617-645.

+Bergen, B. K. (2012).
+Louder than words: The new science of how the mind makes meaning.
+Basic Books.

+Chalmers, D. J. (1996).
+The conscious mind: In search of a fundamental theory.
+Oxford University Press.

+Chi, M. T., De Leeuw, N., Chiu, M. H., & LaVancher, C. (1994).
+Eliciting self-explanations improves understanding.
+Cognitive science, 18(3), 439-477.

+Churchland, P. M., & Churchland, P. S. (1990).
+Could a machine think?
+Scientific American, 262(1), 32-39.

+Dautenhahn, K. (2007).
+Socially intelligent robots: Dimensions of human-robot interaction.
+Philosophical Transactions of the Royal Society B: Biological Sciences, 362(1480), 679-704.

+Dennett, D. C. (1980).
+The milk of human intentionality.
+Behavioral and Brain Sciences, 3(3), 428-430.

+Dennett, D. C. (1987).
+The intentional stance.
+MIT Press.Fodor, J. A. (1980).
+Searle on what only brains can do.
+Behavioral and Brain Sciences, 3(3), 431-432.

+Elgin, C. Z. (2017).
+True enough.
+MIT Press.

+Fodor, J. A. (1975).
+The language of thought.
+Harvard University Press.

+Fodor, J. A. (1980).
+Searle on what only brains can do.
+Behavioral and Brain Sciences, 3(3), 431-432.

+French, R. M. (2000).
+The Turing Test: The first 50 years.
+Trends in Cognitive Sciences, 4(3), 115-122.

+Glenberg, A. M., & Robertson, D. A. (2000).
+Symbol grounding and meaning: A comparison of high-dimensional and embodied theories of meaning.
+Journal of Memory and Language, 43(3), 379-401.

+Gunning, D., & Aha, D. W. (2019).
+DARPA's explainable artificial intelligence program.
+AI Magazine, 40(2), 44-58.

+Harnad, S. (1990).
+The symbol grounding problem.
+Physica D: Nonlinear Phenomena, 42(1-3), 335-346.

+Harnad, S. (1992).
+The Turing Test is not a trick: Turing indistinguishability is a scientific criterion.
+ACM SIGART Bulletin, 3(4), 9-10.

+Hutchins, E. (1995).
+Cognition in the Wild.
+MIT press.

+Keller, H. (1903).
+The Story of My Life.
+New York: Doubleday, Page & Co.

+Landau, B. (1997).
+Language and experience in blind children: Retrospective and prospective.
+In V. Lewis & G. M. Collis (Eds.), Blindness and psychological development in young children (pp. 107-127).
+British Psychological Society.

+Marcus, G. (2018).
+Deep learning: A critical appraisal. arXiv preprint arXiv:1801.00631.

+Noë, A. (2004).
+Action in perception.
+MIT press.

+Pinker, S. (1997).
+How the mind works.
+New York: Norton.

+Ryle, G. (1949).
+The concept of mind.
+London: Hutchinson.

+Rapaport, W. J. (2007).
+How Helen Keller used syntactic semantics to escape from a Chinese Room.
+Minds and Machines Journal for Artificial Intelligence, Philosophy and Cognitive Science, Springer Science+Business Media.
+10.1007/s11023-007-9054-6

+Searle, J. R. (1980).
+Minds, brains, and programs.
+Behavioral and Brain Sciences, 3(3), 417-424.

+Searle, J. R. (1984).
+Minds, brains and science.
+Harvard University Press.

+Searle, J. R. (1990).
+Is the brain's mind a computer program?
+Scientific American, 262(1), 26-31.

+Searle, J. R. (1992).
+The rediscovery of the mind.
+MIT Press.Wilensky, R. (1980).
+Computers, cognition and philosophy.
+Behavioral and Brain Sciences, 3(3), 449-450.]

+Shieber, S. M. (1994).
+Lessons from a restricted Turing test.
+Communications of the ACM, 37(6), 70-78.

+Thagard, P. (2005).
+Mind: Introduction to cognitive science.
+Cambridge, MA: MIT press.

+Thelen, E., & Smith, L. B. (1996).
+A dynamic systems approach to the development of cognition and action.
+MIT press.

+Tomasello, M. (2003).
+Constructing a language.
+Cambridge, MA: Harvard University Press.

+Turing, A. M. (1950).
+Computing machinery and intelligence.
+Mind, 59(236), 433-460.

+Varela, F. J., Thompson, E., & Rosch, E. (1991).
+The embodied mind: Cognitive science and human experience.
+MIT press.

+Weizenbaum, J. (1966).
+ELIZA—a computer program for the study of natural language communication between man and machine.
+Communications of the ACM, 9(1), 36-45.

+Wilensky, R. (1980).
+Computers, cognition and philosophy.
+Behavioral and Brain Sciences, 3(3), 449-450.

+Yu, C., & Smith, L. B. (2012).
+Embodied attention and word learning by toddlers.
+Cognition, 125(2), 244-262.

+Ziemke, T. (2001).
+The construction of 'reality' in the robot: Constructivist perspectives on situated artificial intelligence and adaptive robotics.
+Foundations of Science, 6(1-3), 163-233.

 _______________

 ## Chapter 3 -- Knowledge vs. Understanding - A Crucial Distinction